trailofbits/algo/docs/troubleshooting.md

 Look here if you have a problem running the installer to set up a new Algo server.

+### Python version is not supported

+The minimum Python version required to run Algo is 3.6.
+Most modern operation systems should have it by default, but if the OS you are using doesn't meet the requirements, you have to upgrade.
+See the official documentation for your OS, or manual download it from https://www.python.org/downloads/.
+Otherwise, you may [deploy from docker](deploy-from-docker.md)

 ### Error: "You have not agreed to the Xcode license agreements"

 On macOS, you tried to install the dependencies with pip and encountered the following error: